 We decamped for a few days to London.
 The wife had come up trumps on the Wimbledon lottery and had some ticket options.
 Not that you win any tickets, no; just the right to purchase some centre court tickets.
 This, though, is a step improvement on getting up at 4am to stand in line to try and get entry to the outer courts on the day.

 I decided to go down with her and mooch about SW London while my wife and daughter – who lives in London – sipped Pimms and downed a few punnets of strawberries whilst watching a match or two.

 Here is what I did instead.
 The first one is a sketch of Putney Bridge.
 This bridge spans the Thames between Putney and Fulham.
 As I sat on the Putney side I was caught by the bright London busses crossing the bridge, adding a bit of colour to the scene.

 The church in the background is All Saints in Fulham which is on the perimeter of the grounds of Fulham Palace, the seat of the Bishop of London.
 I didnt know it was there until I wandered across the bridge.
 Entrance to the grounds was free and I did another sketch in the palace gardens as the other punters sat on the terrace and took tea.

 The light wasnt very good, but it was a pleasant way to pass the day and I visited places I hadnt been to before and then enjoyed some evening meals out with family.

-Other figurative work is available on my website: grahammcquadefineart.com
+Other landscapes and townscapes are available for sale on my website: grahammcquadefineart.com